 Bind view geometry data to bindable properties

-SwiftUI is great for building declarative user interfaces.
-However, it’s still young and lacks many common things.
-In this post, we’ll look at a way to read geometry information from any view in a view hierarchy.
+SwiftUI is a great UI framework.
+However, it’s still young and may lack things you need.
+In this post, we’ll look at a way to read geometry information from any view.

 GeometryReader